IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Authorization Client actor requests an access token using client credentials (or other supported means of authentication).
 This grant type SHALL be used by confidential clients only [OAuth 2.1, Section 4.2].

-The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.
+The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the *token_endpoint* URL from the Authorization Server Metadata Document to obtain the access token.

 The Authorization Client actor makes a HTTP(s) POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.2.2]: